The Sure Thing: Casting

 At the time of his casting, Cusack was still 16 and had not yet graduated from high school, so producer Roger Birnbaum had to go to court to have him emancipated.
 During the filming of the movie (March–April 1984), Birnbaum then became Cusack's legal guardian.

 Robert Bauer played the same character, Moke, in two Rob Reiner movies, This Is Spinal Tap (1984) and this one.

+Filming

+Principal photography began in early March 1984 in Stockton and Los Angeles, California.
+Due to the fact that the winter of 1984 was uncharacteristically warm, the filmmakers struggled to locate snowy settings on the east coast for the sequences set there.
+Several days before shooting was scheduled to begin at the University of the Pacific in Stockton, a blizzard hit upstate New York, and a second unit was sent to Ithaca to capture the snowy locale.
+Meanwhile, the exteriors at the University of the Pacific—which was used as a stand-in for the east coast college campus—were sprayed with a fire-retardant foam to appear as though snow had fallen there.
+Additional photography took place at a beachside residence near Malibu.

 Soundtrack

 Many popular songs were used in the film but a soundtrack was never officially released.
 The following is a list of tracks featured in the film:

 Release

 Box office

-The film earned over $18 million at the box office.
+The Sure Thing was given advanced sneak previews in the United States and Canada on February 23, 1985 before its wide release on March 1, 1985.
+It earned over $18 million at the box office.

-Reception